Codecademy/docs/content/general/concepts/framework/framework.md

 These frameworks are used for building applications that be used on various mobile devices including phones, tablets, and wearables.
 A few common examples of mobile frameworks include:

-- Flutter, an open-source framework, supported on iOS and Android, and features customizable widgets.
+- [Flutter](https://flutter.dev/) is an open-source framework supported on iOS and Android and features customizable widgets.
 - [React Native](https://www.codecademy.com/resources/docs/general/react-native), a framework that is cross-platform and written in [JavaScript](https://www.codecademy.com/resources/docs/javascript).
 - NameScript, an JavaScript framework that features robust backend-end support.